 Coordinating Trades and Project Management

-Coordinating trades and project management starts with a clear plan and a solid calendar you can depend on.
-You’ll align schedules, set milestones, and define responsibilities so each skilled trade knows what to expect.
+Coordinating trades and project management starts with a clear plan and a calendar you can actually rely on.
+You’ll need to line up everyone’s schedules, set some milestones, and define who’s responsible for what.
+That way, every skilled tradesperson knows what’s expected of them, like a well-rehearsed symphony, only with more power tools.

 Planning for Downtime and Minimizing Disruption